magnetic-flux/Chang-Yu-BWSI-Assignments/README.md

-Code submissions for the MIT BeaverWorks UAV program!
+Code submissions for the MIT Beaver Works UAV program!